-The sandpaper strip described above won't work here because the fretboard is in the way, so you'll need to use a sharp chisel to remove the long taper of wood on each Removing wood from the top edge tips the neck upward cheek.
+The sandpaper strip described above won't work here because the fretboard is in the way, so you'll need to use a sharp chisel to remove the long taper of wood on each cheek.
 Cut in the direction of the top edges.
 A final light, downward pull of the sandpaper strip will clean up any marks left by the chisel.